 What is the name of the currency used in Japan?

-Yen is the currency used in Japan, and is the third most traded currency in the world.
-Japanese Yen (JPY) is often used as a reserve currency, and is under a strict anti-inflation policy from the Japanese government.
-The currency is available in the denominations 1, 5, 10, 50, 100, 500, 1000, 5000, 10,000, and every yen is comprised of 100 sen.
+The yen is the currency that is used in Japan, and is the third most traded currency in the world.
+Much like the dollar and the euro, the Japanese Yen (JPY) is often used as a reserve currency, and it is subject to a strict anti-inflation policy from the Japanese government.

 Foreign currency exchange for moving to Japan

-If you move to Japan from the UK on a permanent basis, you’ll most likely need to transfer money between your Japanese and UK bank accounts on more than a few occasions.
+If you decide to move to Japan from the UK on a permanent basis, you’ll most likely need to transfer money between your Japanese and UK bank accounts on a regular basis.

-Whether buying a house or transferring your earnings, sending money to Japan from the UK is an essential part of emigrating to the country.
-And, with some high-street banks charging as much as £40 in transaction fees per transfer, making these international payments regularly could cost a considerable amount.
+Whether you wish to buy a house or transfer your earnings, sending money to Japan from the UK is an essential part of emigrating to the country.
+With some high street banks charging as much as £30 in transaction fees per transfer, making these international payments regularly could incur a significant cost.

-That’s why, as a team of foreign currency exchange specialists, we are dedicated to saving you time and money on every overseas payment you make.
+As dedicated foreign currency exchange specialists, we are committed to saving you time and money on the overseas payments that you make.
 We offer low transfer fees and competitive exchange rates when you exchange GBP to JPY.